Off the Record – 30 passionate years of roots and Americana music

 So, it is on again to Austin and New Orleans for some more programs recorded on the road in April and May.
 Of course, this would be impossible on any other radio network.
 Surely, only community radio would allow someone to put to air so many programs featuring a multitude of relatively obscure musicians and producers.
 I have to remind myself of the privilege that Triple R offers me.

 Tune in or stream live to Off the Record on RRR 102.7 every Saturday 9am-12pm AEST, or listen to previous episodes.
 Help us support passionate broadcasters like Brian who bring culture to life, donate today.
+Learn more about how your support will strengthen independent Australian community media.

 Article adapted from The Trip magazine, RRR subscriber publication.